 This web page shows only a small excerpt of our Pinknay research.
 Another 166 words (12 lines of text) covering the years 1303, 1599 and 1674 are included under the topic Early Pinknay History in all our PDF Extended History products and printed products wherever possible.

 Pinknay Spelling Variations

-spelling variations are a hallmark of Anglo Norman names.
+Multitudes of spelling variations are a hallmark of Anglo Norman names.
 Most of these names evolved in the 11th and 12th century, in the time after the Normans introduced their own Norman French language into a country where Old and Middle English had no spelling rules and the languages of the court were French and Latin.
 To make matters worse, medieval scribes spelled words according to sound, so names frequently appeared differently in the various documents in which they were recorded.
 The name was spelled Pinkney, Pinckney, Pinkley, Pinkly, Pinkie and others.

 Early Notables of the Pinknay family (pre 1700)